psc-code/psc/README.md

 ## Documentation

-Well, this is really a big todo, so for now it's probably all about emailing kai.germaschewski@unh.edu.
-Here's a link to some very outdated docs: http://fishercat.sr.unh.edu/psc/
+Well, this is really a big todo, so for now a lot of it is probably all about emailing kai.germaschewski@unh.edu.
+But I'm working on actually usable documentation and there's a start here: https://psc.readthedocs.io/en/latest/